pscally1005/pscally1005.github.io/_posts/recipes/savory-sauces/2023-10-14-hollandaise.markdown

 - Over the simmering water for about 15 minutes, whisk together eggs, lemon, yogurt and garlic.
 Stir frequently, until sauce has thickened and reached 160F

 - Stir in mustard and spices - basil, salt, sumin, paprika, black pepper, and red pepper flakes.
-YOu can optionally also add a drop of liquid monk fruit or butter extract
+You can optionally also add a drop of liquid monk fruit or butter extract

 - Serve over roasted vegetables, use as a base for tuna salad, or however you want
 ---